sagie-dekel/RLRF-Competitive-Search-Agent-Design-via-Reinforcement-Learning-from-Ranker-Feedback/README.md

 1. **Reinforcement Learning from Ranker Feedback (RLRF) Methodology**
    The framework aligns large language models with ranking objectives by transforming ranker outputs (document orderings) into preference feedback used as reinforcement learning signals.

-2. **Flexible Reinforcement Learning Alignment (DPO / PPO)**
+2. **Flexible Reinforcement Learning Alignment**
-   The code supports two reinforcement learning algorithms for agent alignment:
+   The code supports two deep reinforcement learning algorithms for agent alignment (and can be easily expanded to more using trl library):
-   - **DPO (Direct Preference Optimization):** Directly optimizes likelihood-based approach on ranker-derived document preferences, removing the need for explicit reward modeling.
+   - **Direct Preference Optimization (DPO):** Directly optimizes likelihood-based approach on ranker-derived document preferences, removing the need for explicit reward modeling.
-   - **PPO (Proximal Policy Optimization):** A reward-based policy optimization method that leverages a trained reward model for training.
+   - **Proximal Policy Optimization (PPO):** A reward-based policy optimization method that leverages a trained reward model for training.

 3. **Two Synthetic Data Generation Paradigms**
    - **Static Generation (SG):** Produces a preference dataset (document pairs for each query) using only the LLM and the ranker.